5 Helpful Tips to Overcoming Drug Addiction

 The Difficulty in Defining Powerlessness in Addiction

 Powerlessness is the main theme in the First Step of all 12-Step traditions, and it is that way for a very good reason.
-As stated earlier, if the struggling addict cannot fully admit in that addiction has taken over their life, they will never truly embrace sobriety and they will continue to struggle with substance abuse until they experience serious consequences like extended stays at the hospital, get thrown in jail, end up in some sort of institution or die.
+As stated earlier, if the struggling individual cannot fully admit in that addiction has taken over their life, they will never truly embrace sobriety and they will continue to struggle with substance abuse until they experience serious consequences like extended stays at the hospital, get thrown in jail, end up in some sort of institution or die.

 #2 – Get Help

 As mentioned earlier, undergoing and successfully completing drug treatment at a quality rehab facility is essential in helping you overcome your substance abuse.
-When looking for drug treatment, you need to find a rehab that offers a wide range of services such as the following:

 - medical detoxification

 - individualized treatment plans to draw from a wide variety of therapy options